-"Yep," said Stan proudly, "anywhere you like, 'long it's on land.
+"Yep," said Stan proudly, "anywhere you like, long's it's on land.
 Can't do nuffink underwater.

-"Ere," he said, looking suspicious again, "you did flag us down, dincha?
+'Ere," he said, looking suspicious again, "you did flag us down, dincha?
 Stuck out your wand 'and, dincha?"

 "Yes," said Harry quickly.
-"Listen, how much would it be to get to
+"Listen, how much would it be to get to London?"

-London?"

-"Eleven Sickles," said Stan, "but for firteen you get 'ot chocolate, and for fifteen you get an 'otwater bottle an' a toofbrush in the color of your choice."
+"Eleven Sickles," said Stan, "but for firteen you get 'ot chocolate, and for fifteen you get an 'ot water bottle an' a toofbrush in the color of your choice."